 Press the HOME Button, then select “Launch BootMii”.

 Navigating BootMii is not possible using a Wii Remote.
 You must use the POWER and RESET buttons on your console, or a GameCube controller plugged into port 1.
 To navigate between options, press POWER on your Wii (or right on the +Control Pad on a GameCube controller).
-To select an option, hit RESET on your Wii or A on your GameCube controller.
+To select an option, press RESET on your Wii or A on your GameCube controller.

 If the screen stays black and the blue disc drive light is blinking, you are missing the BootMii files on your SD card.
-Download this zip and extract it to the root of your SD card, then try again.
+Download this zip file and extract it to the root of your SD card, then try again.

 - A NAND backup will start.
 You can watch the progress on the screen.

 - “Bad Blocks” are normal.
 Don’t worry when you see some on a NAND backup.

 - After this step, it will verify the backup.
 While it is recommended, it can be skipped by pressing the EJECT button on your Wii.

 - When the backup is fully complete, exit the NAND backup screen by pressing any button.